Luton is regularly dissed - but has huge potential says writer and director Zak Hossain

-Luton is regularly dissed as one of the worst in the country – but writer director Zak Hossain believes it has big possibilities.
+Luton is regularly dissed as one of the worst in the country – but writer director Zakir Hossain believes it has big possibilities.

 "We need to find out just how it can reach its full potential,” he says.
 “Its reputation can grow much bigger than it is now.
 It needs to be more creative – not just in the creative industry, but as a whole, in all sectors and in all aspects. “